Coat of arms of Connacht: History

 The question is how the arms of that Schottenkloster located deep in the heart of the Holy Roman Empire come to be associated with the province of Connacht in Ireland.
 A somewhat unsatisfactory answer to this question can be found in Vatican Ms 11000 which contains a necrology of prominent Irish ecclesiastics and political rulers – with floruits mainly in the twelfth and thirteenth centuries – whose obituaries were recorded locally, apparently on the basis of their being substantial benefactors of the Schottenkloster at Regensburg.

 In the section of the aforementioned necrology headed "Kings", the initial entry relates to Donnchadh and Domhnall Mac Carthaigh, rulers of Desmond, to whom the arms of the Schottenkloster were apparently conceded, presumably as arms of affection.
 If it is assumed that the arms of the Schottenkloster were similarly conceded to the other royal benefactors noted in the necrology, then an explanation of the origins of the arms of the province of Connacht begins to emerge because the final entry in the necrology refers to Ruaidhrí Ó Conchobhair, King of Connacht and last High King of Ireland.

 The arms of the vice-admirals of Ireland in the first half of the 17th century appear to consist of the arms of each province with a wing for difference.
 This implies that the earliest arms of Connacht were Argent an oak tree eradicated vert, similar to the arms of the ruling O'Conor family.

 Present forms and uses

 The flag of Connacht is usually displayed alongside the flags of Leinster, Munster and Ulster, or as part of the combined flag of the Provinces of Ireland.

 The flag is the official flag of Connacht Hockey, the Connacht Gaelic Athletic Association and the Connacht rugby team.
-The raven and sword arm feature on the Connacht Rugby crest.
+The eagle and sword arm feature on the Connacht Rugby crest.